Khanzada Alawal Khan

 Wali-e-Mewat Raja Khanzada Alawal Khan, Bahadur, son of Khanzada Zakaria Khan Mewati, was the Khanzada Rajput ruler of Mewat from 1485 till 1504.
 He was succeeded by his son Hasan Khan Mewati as Wali-e-Mewat in 1504.
-In 1492 he won Bala Quila from Nikumbh Rajputs to stop the practice of human sacrifice.
+In 1492 he captured Bala Quila from Nikumbh Rajputs.
 It is also believed that the city of Alwar is named after him.